Fox-ML-infrastructure/FoxML_Core/README.md

 ## License

 **FoxML Core is source-available.
-Free for personal use, paid for business.**

-- ✅ **Free for:** Natural persons using Software for personal, non-commercial purposes
+All use requires a paid commercial license.**

-- 💰 **Paid license required for:** Any organizational, institutional, or commercial use
+- 💰 **Commercial license required for:** All use by any person or entity, regardless of purpose

-**Hard rule:** If you are not a natural person acting solely on your own behalf, you need a business license.
+- ❌ **No exceptions:** Personal use, academic use, business use, or any other use requires a license

 **Examples requiring a commercial license:**
 - Any use by or for a company, university, lab, or organization